y-iihoshi/REIMU_Plugins_V2/README.md

 ## Environments

-### Built environment
+### Development environment
-* Windows 10 Pro Version 1703 (64bit)
+* Windows 10 Pro Version 1803 (64bit)
-* .NET Framework 4.7
+* .NET Framework 4.7.2
-* Visual Studio Community 2015 Update 3
+* Visual Studio Community 2017 15.6.7
+* Python 3.6.5

 ### Tested environment
-Same as above but you can use .NET Framework 4.0 or later.
+Same as above but you can use .NET Framework 4.5.2 or later.

 ## Installation